 When you get a referral or a lead, who closes the appointment?
 How many leads are you converting into patients?
 I doubt if a robot can do that.

 It’s scary to see a doctor you don’t know for the first time.
-Make it easier to know, like and trust you welcomes them into your practice.
+Making it easier to know, like and trust you welcomes them into your practice.

 What about your bio?
 Is it written like a CV?